During the COVID-19 pandemic, our doors may have been closed for several months, but our Y continued to be open for good.

 - We partnered with the Fanwood-Scotch Plains Rotary Club to distribute masks to our members who were unable to find any, and also distributed masks to help other community service organizations.

 - We have helped over 500 individuals stay healthy, active, engaged and inspired through our Healthy at Home and Family at Home Facebook groups.

-- We continue to support members of our team who have been financially impacted by the pandemic by assisting with emergent needs such as food costs through our newly established Emergency Assistance Fund.
+- We have supported members of our team who were financially impacted by the pandemic by assisting with emergent needs such as food costs through our employee Emergency Assistance Fund.